hugo-fixit/cmpt-translate/README.en.md

 ```

 - `local`: `String` Used to specify the local language of the current page, e.g. `local: english`.

     The default local language is the same as the Hugo site configuration.
 If the actual language of a page is different from the site configuration, you can specify it through the `local` parameter.

-- `fromLanguages`: `Array` type, used to specify whether the languages ​​in the current page content need to be translated.
+- `fromLanguages`: `Array` type, used to specify whether the languages in the current page content need to be translated.

-    For example: the webpage itself is in Chinese, but there are other languages ​​in the content.
+    For example: the webpage itself is in Chinese, but there are other languages in the content.
 You can specify the language to be translated, for example:

     ```yaml
     fromLanguages:
       - chinese_simplified
       - chinese_traditional
     ```

 - `onlyLocalLang`: `Boolean` type, used to specify whether to translate only the local language of the current page, the default is `false`.